 Psychotherapy is a talking therapy where you and the world can slow down for an hour.
 You can deeply connect, reflect and explore yourself as a unique person.
-This Leads to deeper clarity and understanding of you and your needs so that you can begin to heal and make that are holding you back from moving towards your goals.
+This leads to deeper clarity and understanding of you and your needs so that you can begin to heal and make that are holding you back from moving towards your goals.
 Psychotherapy is a safe, supportive, non judgemental and confidential environment.
-Psychotherapy is an active and collaborative process, you will work hard in your therapy journey and I will support and challenge you.
+It is a collaborative process, you will work hard in your therapy journey and I will support and challenge you.
 Though it will be tough and painful at times, you will also experience growth, healing and freedom.

 What you need in therapy is unique to you and will change over time.
 When you first start therapy you may predominantly need understanding and support ; this may shift to explore strategies to help you reach your goals.
 We’ll talk about your needs over the course of your therapy.

 What kinds of issues to do you help people with?

 There are many issues people struggle with and I can help with – too many to list here.
 You may be struggling with pain from your childhood, a life transition, an eating disorder, self harm, loss, parenting challenges, betrayal, disappointment, depression, anxiety, lack of boundaries, or a sense of dissatisfaction in yourself and life.